Arcadia197/bereal_scripted_export/README.md

 Execute `automate_save.py` with python for the script.
 The other one `bereal_change_time.py` can be used to add meta-informations about the time to the images.

 ## Known limitations
 This only works for Android.
 Some individual settings need to be taken (inserting pixel positions) and this script needs to be executed from the command line.
-A depiction of the locations can be found in `example-image.png`
+A depiction of the locations can be found in `example-image.png`.
+In case it crashes just restart and continue.